-- the use of insurance valuations as a starting point for the DRC exercise - the use of RPI indices to update insurance valuations - · whether land value had been properly recognised in the valuations - discounting of value for unexpired term of leases
+- · the use of insurance valuations as a starting point for the DRC exercise - the use of RPI indices to update insurance valuations - · whether land value had been properly recognised in the valuations - · discounting of value for unexpired term of leases asset register

-As a result of this challenge the Council completed further work on the asset base as a whole and engaged a new valuer to complete valuations on assets valued on a DRC basis as well as a sample of operational assets and investment properties.
+As a result of this challenge the Council are completing further work on the asset base as a whole and have engaged a new valuer to complete valuations on assets valued on a DRC basis as well as a sample of operational assets and investment properties.
+Once the valuations have been received we will need to complete the above steps again on the new valuer.